owncast/owncast.github.io/content/docs/video.md

 {{< alert icon="💡" text="If you require real-time, video conferencing style latency you may want to look for a different solution that doesn't use HLS video, as this scaling and distribution model will never get to sub-second levels." >}}

+### Video Passthrough

+{{< alert icon="💡" text="Turning on video passthrough may make your stream unplayable.
+Read about Video Passthrough before turning it on and learn about the risks involved." >}}

+Owncast has an optional setting to turn off re-encoding of your inbound stream, potentially saving substantial hardware utilization and supporting a higher quality stream with less resources.  <span style="color: red;"> **However**, because your video will not be re-encoded  it's possible that certain video from certain sources may end up **not being playable at all**</span>.
+This is the risk of enabling this.

+To enable, visit the advanced settings for a specific stream output.
+You can turn on "Video Passthrough".

+1. Turn it on if you require it.
+1. Test it.
+1. If your video won't play, **then turn it off**.
+1. Only one output should be set as "passthrough".

+If you find you require this feature, but it's not working for you, you _may_ be able to change to a different broadcasting client solution to send video to Owncast differently.
+For example, if you're using Restream, video passthrough will not work, but in general it's worked for people streaming from OBS.

 ## Audio

 What you're sending from your broadcasting software is generally reasonable and additional conversation isn't required, even for low-bandwidth viewers.
 Owncast will not change the audio stream and instead just pass it along to the end users to save additional work being performed.